franmer2/HelpForDP200/Readme.markdown

 - Read files deposited by Azure Data Factory into the data lake (Azure Data Lake Storage Gen2)
 - Process files to extract information
 - Create an archive file in the data lake
-- Insert the results into a SQL Database table for the re-porting part
+- Insert the results into a SQL Database table for the visualization

 The notebook used for this example is available [here](https://1drv.ms/u/s!Am-C-ktMH9lgg9MCqqG5dS8XKFKxDA) or [here](https://github.com/franmer2/demowikipedia)

 ### Few words about the data lake
-In modern data platform architecture solutions, it is important to separate storage space from data processing engines.
+In modern data platform architecture solutions, it is important to separate storage space from data processing engine.
 This is exactly what we will do in this example.
-For this article, we will therefore develop our data lake in several zones, in order to preserve the state of the data according to the transformations that they will have undergone.
-Storage space is no longer a problem today, we will create multiple areas in our data lake as shown in the illustration below
+For this article, we will develop our data lake in several zones: one to to preserve the original state of the data, one staging (temp area), and one to store the end result of the transformations as shown in the illustration below

 ![sparkles](pictures/image005.png)

-Even if finally we will use only 2 persistent zones in our data lake for this example (and 1 temporary), the idea is to have several zones in order to preserve all the states of our data, of the raw state in the most refined one.

 ### Demonstration architecture
-At the end of this article we will have realized the following architecture.
-You will notice the separation of the storage of the calculation engine
+At the end of this article we will have implemented the following architecture.
+You will notice the separation of the storage from the calculation engine

 ![sparkles](pictures/image006.png)